dof-dss/architecture-docs/source/documentation/index.md

 # Enterprise Architecture

 This document is based on and contains extracts from the architecture description contained within [Common Capabilities to Support Northern Ireland Citizen Service Delivery](https://www.finance-ni.gov.uk/publications/architecture-description-common-capabilities-support-northern-ireland-citizen-service-delivery).

-The aim of this document is to summarise the principles, constraints, capabilities and initiatives that are needed to deliver the next generation of NICS digital services.
+The aim of this document is to summarise the **principles**, **constraints**, **capabilities** and **initiatives** that are needed to deliver the next generation of NICS digital services.
 The development of the required capabilities is described in terms of a number of initiatives which are grouped into phases.

+This Enterprise Architecture is considered a living document and will be subject to change as organisational business needs and priorities change over time.
+Significant changes in technology may also drive changes in this architecture.

 ## Need for Change

 ### Strategic Context

 Our overarching goal is to provide services to the citizens of Northern Ireland that deliver the outcomes associated with the Programme for Government and the Outcomes Delivery Plan.

 Three published documents set out the vision for digital transformation and how this will be achieved in a robust and secure way.

 - [Making Lives Better - A Strategy for Digital Transformation of Public Services 2017-2021]()
 - [Nothern Ireland Civil Service ICT Strategy 2017-2021]()